-Under this Grant Agreement, the Subrecipient is the administrative entity for the Burlington Health Service Area.
-The Subrecipient will administer the Vermont Blueprint for Health Program in accordance with the Vermont Blueprint for Health Manual (Blueprint Manual), which may be modified or amended from time to time. https://blueprintforhealth.vermont.gov/sites/bfh/files/Blueprint-Manual-Oct1-2018.pdf In accordance with Section 3 of the Blueprint Manual, Subrecipient is a CMS eligible provider.
+Under this Grant Agreement, the Subrecipient is the administrative entity for the Bennington Health Service Area.
+The Subrecipient will administer the Vermont Blueprint for Health Program in accordance with the Vermont Blueprint for Health Manual (Blueprint Manual), which may be modified or amended from time to time.
+In accordance with Section 3 of the Blueprint Manual, Subrecipient is a CMS eligible provider.
 If Subrecipient loses this status, Subrecipient must immediately notify State.
 Failure to be qualified as a CMS eligible provider may result in termination of this Grant Agreement.